laro/Cilia/6 .../2 Unfinished Ideas.md

 > **Note**
 > Admittedly, all of this is rather complex.

-For custom symbols, fixity and precedence must be declared explicitly — modelled after [Swift SE-0077](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0077-operator-precedence.md).
+For custom symbols, fixity and precedence must be declared explicitly — roughly modelled after [Swift SE-0077](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0077-operator-precedence.md).
 Operator **implementations** use the existing `operator` syntax from the [Operators](/advanced/operators/) chapter.

 The two main difficulties are:
 - operator precedence (partial ordering via named _precedence groups_, not magic numbers),